-- 1.9.1 Working with the Arts Commission and partners across the city, the council have established White Night, a new cultural festival for the city.
-White Night attracted an audience of 15,000 in its first year in 2008 and further White Night events and similar are strongly supported. - 1.9.2 It established a new and successful Children's Festival for the city aimed at Key Stage 1 & 2, providing free events and activities and workshops across the city. - 1.9.3 Brighton & Hove has taken a leading role in the national consortium the Cultural Cities Network. - 1.9.4 The city's cultural offer has grown through new festivals, venues and organisations developing in or moving to the city. - 1.9.5 The city has the highest level of current arts engagement outside London and the seventh highest out of 150 in the country at 61.2%.
+- 1.9.1 Working with the Arts Commission and multi-agency partners across the city, the council have established White Night, a cultural festival for the city.
+White Night attracts an audience of more than 15,000 and further White Night events and similar are strongly supported. - 1.9.2 It established a new and successful Children's Festival for the city aimed at Key Stage 1 & 2, providing free events and activities and workshops across the city. - 1.9.3 Brighton & Hove has taken a leading role in the national consortium, the Cultural Cities Network. - 1.9.4 The city's cultural offer has grown through new festivals, venues and organisations developing in or moving to the city. - 1.9.5 The city has the highest level of current arts engagement outside London and the seventh highest out of 150 in the country at 61.2%.
 Brighton & Hove is known for its colourful and interesting arts and creative industries which attract tourism and new businesses.
-About one in five businesses and 10% of jobs are in the arts or creative industries. - 1.9.6 The city currently hosts around 60 festivals each year including the largest arts festival in England, the Brighton Festival and its Fringe, which contributes annually £20million to our economy
+About one in five businesses and 10% of jobs are in the arts or creative industries. - 1.9.6 The city currently hosts around 60 festivals each year including the largest arts festival in England, the Brighton Festival and its Fringe, which contributes annually £20 million to our economy